Local doctors donate time and talent to Mission of Mercy

 A. Anyone who is willing to wait, there are no income limits, proof of need.
 Anyone who is healthy enough to be there that day and does not have blood pressure so high they may have a stroke, or blood sugar so high they may have other health issues is eligible.

-Page 2 of 2 - Q. What if the patient needs pain medication or antibiotics?
+Q. What if the patient needs pain medication or antibiotics?

 A. On site this year and in the past there are 2 volunteer pharmacists who dispense antibiotics and non-narcotic pain medications as prescribed by the dentist.